Nehakathoon/plant/README.md

 # plant
 this is my first Git reository.
 <br>
-my name is neha khatoon
+my name is neha khatoon neha khatoon